 Access and Inclusion

-The Town of Cambridge is committed to providing accessible services to facilitate quality lifestyles for residents with disabilities.
+The Town of Cambridge is committed to providing accessible services to facilitate quality lifestyles for people with disability.
+Download the current Disability Access and Inclusion Plan (DAIP) below.

 You're Welcome WA